Offices in Tanner Hall

 In order to apply for financial aid,

 Federal Supplemental Educational Opportunity Grant (SEOG) funds are limited and must be made available to both full time and part time students during each term.
 They will be awarded as student Financial Assistance files are completed with priority going to students with an Expected Family Contribution (EFC) of "0" as determined by a valid Student Aid Report.
-Federal SEOG awards will be for no more than $1000.
+Federal SEOG awards will be for no more than $1000 per year.

 Students who are in default on a guaranteed student loan and/or owe a refund on a federal grant will not be eligible for a Federal SEOG.
 A written release from the U.S. Department of Education or the appropriate loan guarantee agency must be provided to the Financial Assistance Office before a student in default and/or owing a refund on a federal grant will be considered for any student Financial Assistance.